|

 shortlist).

-My approach to the use of herbs blends a
+My approach to the use of herbs blends a traditional

-folk and indigenous perspective of herbcraft with the
+european folk perspective of herbcraft with the

 eclectic/physiomedical approaches of 19th